sobreiracaio/philosophers/README.md

 ## Compilation

-To run this project, go to the philo directory and build the project by using the Makefile provided by typing:
+To run this project, go to the "src" directory and build the project by using the Makefile provided by typing:

    ```
    make